Oster OGH6901 Review

 While the Oster didn't impress us too much, it didn't really disappoint us either.
 This model did exceptionally well at heating up frozen lasagna and plates of leftovers, had reasonably effective preset buttons, and wouldn't slide around on the counter.
 It's not the best you could choose, but it probably wouldn't let you down.

 This was the highest-weighted and most important metric of our test, making up 40% of the total score.
 We used an array of kitchen thermometers to assess how evenly each product heated up lasagna, burritos, Hot Pockets, a plate of leftovers, and a chicken pot pie, as well as making a heat map to get a visual aid of how each microwave would heat up food.
-The Oster did above average, earning a 6 out of 10 for this metric.
+The Oster did above average.

 The Oster did a fantastic job at heating up an individual frozen lasagna, tying for the top score with the Kenmore.
 All of the regions of the lasagna hit the required temperature, as stated by the package directions.
 In addition, the lasagna was heated very uniformly, with only an average temperature variation of 3.1°F between different zones.
 This was the lowest temperature variation of the entire group, just barely beating out the Oster's 3.8°F of average temperature variation.